 Allen Parkway Village is the largest public housing complex in Houston, Texas.
 Designed in the early 1940's by architects McKie and Kamrath, it can accommodate 1,000 families.
 Following the principles of the Zeilenbau model of site planning for the optimization of natural light and ventilation, it is an excellent example of climate responsive, sustainable design.

-The low-slung, modem buildings, recalling the best of European social housing of the early 20th Century, are of sturdy, solid masonry construction in a beautiful park-like setting with mature live-oak allees and continuous greenway view corridors.
-Originally intended to house white families exclusively, it did so until 1964 when, by order of the Civil Rights Amendment, the project was finally integrated.
+Originally intended to house white families exclusively, it did so until 1964 when by order of the Civil Rights Amendment the project was finally integrated.
 It has achieved national significance on the National Register of Historic Places along with adjacent Freedmen's Town, Houston's oldest African American neighborhood.
 Occupying a prime piece of real estate between downtown Houston and the city's most affluent residential neighborhood, Allen Parkway Village has been threatened with demolition by the Housing Authority of the City of Houston (HACH) for eighteen years.

-Though Houston has one of the highest rates in the nation of physically deficient housing among poor homeowners, and a waiting list of more than 6,000 people in need of housing, the authorities have systematically neglected and mismanaged Allen Parkway Village in order to build a case for its demolition.
-Their efforts have effectively taken out of service one quarter of the public housing stock in the entire city.
+Though Houston has one of the highest rates in the nation of physically deficient housing among poor homeowners, and a waiting list of more than 6,000 people in need of housing, the authorities have systematically neglected and mismanaged Allen Parkway Village which constitutes nearly one quarter of the public housing stock in the entire city.
 (Center on Budget and Policy Priorities, Nov.
 1992).
-It is through the heroic efforts of the residents, of whom only 60 now remain (due to a massive expulsion campaign initiated by HACH) that this significant example of modem architectural design, community planning, and New Deal Era social development is still standing.
+It is through the heroic efforts of the residents, of whom only 60 now remain (due to a massive expulsion campaign by HACH) that this significant example of modern architectural design, community planning, and New Deal Era social development is still standing.
 (See Fox).